Protected

 thisArg: anyThe thisArg

-function.
-If thisArg @returns The
+value.
+If @returns The

 Time Complexity: O(n) Space Complexity: O(1)